 In Strathnairn, Michael Fraser continued blithely on.
 In 1694, the Presbytery declared the parish vacant but he took no notice of that, and the Presbytery took no further action against him for the next 21 years!
 It was only after he played a prominent role in the failed 1715 Jacobite Rising that the Presbytery attempted another intervention.
 It declared Michael Fraser to be "an intruder at Daviot and Dunlichity".
 The priest then offered to resign, but only on condition that a competent person was appointed in his place.
 Nothing came of the offer and so he stayed.

 Five years later a Presbytery visit to the parish received a hostile reception from parishioners eager to defend their priest – stones were thrown and the pulpit of Dunlichity Church broken.
 The following year the leading gentlemen of the parish asked the Presbytery’s forbearance for the priest, saying that they would concur with the Presbytery’s wishes in the event of his death “which now, in the course of nature, cannot be long”.
 But it was another four years before Michael Fraser, the great survivor, died – still, of course, in office.

-An Altar edition of the Prayer Book, which may have belonged to Michael Fraser, was found during the 2010 renovations at Saint Paul’s, the present day Episcopal Church in Strathnairn.
+An Altar edition of the Prayer Book, which in all likelihood belonged to Michael Fraser, was found during the 2010 renovations at Saint Paul’s, the present day Episcopal Church in Strathnairn.
 It can be dated - from those named in the prayers for the Royal Family - to between 1685 and 1688.